DavidMina96/C5/README.md

 # Sprint 0
 **Getting Started:**
-This repo is to introduce the team members contributing to this component (C5) in sprint 0.
+This repo is to introduce the team members contributing to component (C5) in sprint 0.
 This includes their names and IDs as well as their interests.

 **Authors:**